tylermumford/localstatus/README.md

 goes down, or your cloud provider goes down, or your IT department can't get you access to something right away.
 In other words, local development is a "cause" I believe in.

-## Contributing

-To show your interest, you can star the repository or send me a message via Mastodon.

-I am open to bug reports in GitHub Issues.
-Please use Discussions for feature requests and general discussions/questions/support.
-I am open to PRs.
-I'm not looking for other contributors right now.

-To help "pay for" this project, consider purchasing the macOS/Windows companion apps.
-(Eventually.
-They don't exist yet.)

 ## Disclosure

 I'm creating this project because I think it needs to exist.
 I use something similar at work already.